 In the case of the correct choice being objective and known to the researcher, she can set S = A and allow the signal to reveal the correct action.
-The procedure, in this case, allows the subject to be paid as if they knew the correct action $a^$ with some probability.
-The subject's belief about $a^$ may be a probability distribution over A or a set of possible $a^$ s depending on the theory of confidence that is chosen.
-Any such theory generates values $V_2$ and $V_3$ for the second and third outcomes of the above mechanism.
-Furthermore, any such theory can generate $V_2 < V_3$ only when the belief about $a^$ is not degenerate, and the signal is expected to be informative.
+The procedure, in this case, allows the subject to be paid as if they knew the correct action a^ with some probability.
+The subject's belief about a^ may be a probability distribution over A or a set of possible a^s depending on the theory of confidence that is chosen.
+Any such theory generates values V_2 and V_3 for the second and third outcomes of the above mechanism.
+Furthermore, any such theory can generate $V_2 < V_3$ only when the belief about a^ is not degenerate, and the signal is expected to be informative.
 I assume the DM's attitude towards the lottery generated by the mechanism satisfies FOSD.
-That is given any choice of $\delta$ , the DM faces a lottery with values 0, $V_2$ and, $V_3$ , normalizing the value of $z_w$ to 0.
+That is given any choice of δ , the DM faces a lottery with values $0, V_2$ and, V_3 , normalizing the value of z_w to 0.
 Then FOSD implies that the DM picks $\delta > 0$ only if $V_2 > V_3$ which I show is only possible if she lacks confidence.

 Proposition 3.
-Suppose the DM's attitude regarding the lottery induced by the mechanism satisfies FOSD then $\delta > 0$ only if the DM lacks confidence.
+Suppose the DM's attitude regarding the lottery induced by the mechanism satisfies strict FOSD then $\delta > 0$ only if the DM lacks confidence.

-Proof:

-I will show that this holds for theories that assign either a probability over actions (over their correctness) and for theories that consider a set of actions to be correct.
-For the first types of theories, suffice to show that degenerate beliefs imply $V_2 = V_3$ , and for the latter types suffice to show for singleton sets $V_2 = V_3$ .
+Proof: I will show that this holds for theories that assign either a probability over actions (over their correctness) and for theories that consider a set of actions to be correct.
+Suffice to show that $V_2 = V_3$ whenever the DM is confident in a^ being correct with probability 1.
+In this case, consider